Getting your Trinity Audio player ready...

 PR TIPS & BEST PRACTICES

-MEDIA REQUESTS DURING COVID-19
+MEDIA REQUESTS DURING A PANDEMIC

 The media is in overdrive with an increasingly high volume of source requests for doctors and medical professionals.
 Doctors are needed as sources and medical experts more now than ever before.
 We will continue to send out these media requests as we receive them from reporters to see if you are the right fit for what they are looking for.
 Do not feel obligated to respond.
 We don’t want the media’s timeline to add any stress to your already stressful environment.
 Respond to media requests you want to comment on and can genuinely add value to.